SUA0649/OS-Project2025/README.md

 - `ncurses` library installed on your system

 ### Build Instructions
+(Make sure to change you IP to your local IP in client.h)
 1. Navigate to the project directory:
    ```bash
    cd "d:\OS Project 2025\OS-Project2025"